mbernste/mbernste.github.io/_posts/2023-07-08-determinants_formula.md

 Interpreting negative determinants
 ----------------------------------

 So far, we have shown how the absolute value of the determinant of a matrix captures the volume of the parallelopiped formed by that matrix's columns; however, we have glossed over the fact that this interpretation of the determinant requires taking its absolute value.
 What does the sign of the determinant capture?
-If determinants capture volume, then how can it be negative?
-Intuitively, volume is only a positive quantity.
+If determinants capture volume, then how can it be negative (intuitively, volume is only a positive quantity)?

-In some explanations,
+In [some explanations](https://textbooks.math.gatech.edu/ila/determinants-volumes.html), the determinant is described as "signed volume"; however, I find this description unsatisfying.
+Volume, by nature, is not signed.
+Rather, I prefer to think of the sign of the determinant as capturing something else about the matrix that is independent of volume: whether or not the linear transformation defined by the matrix is "inverting" space.
+Let's dig in.

 Appendix
 --------